tcosattini/boiler_plate_react_native/README.md

-# boiler plate expo app
+# Boiler plate expo app

 Boiler plate for an expo app with context authentification handle.